 Twitter offers CPE, CPM, or CPV pricing models for promoted videos.

 LinkedIn is a mandatory marketing channel especially if you're a B2B company.
-The opportunities for video marketing in LinkedIn is sometimes overlooked and underutilized.
+The opportunities for video marketing on LinkedIn are sometimes overlooked and underutilized.

 Recommended specifications for videos uploaded to LinkedIn are-